romcal/romcal/docs/general-usage.md

 ### `country`

-Include celebration dates requested by the Episcopal Council(s) of the given country that were approved by the Holy See.
+Include liturgical days requested by the Episcopal Council(s) of the given country that were approved by the Holy See.
 If not specified, no National dates are included in the calendar output.
 If an unrecognized country is specified, romcal will silently ignore the property and will not return any National dates in the calendar output.
 Country names should be specified in camel case (i.e. `unitedStates`, `czechRepublic`).